Got a minute to help? Take our quick website survey>

 Policy

-When you’re in hospital for your mental health, staff can use something called 'restrictive interventions' to protect yourself and others if there is a serious risk of harm.
+When you’re in hospital for your mental health, staff can use something called restrictive interventions.
+These should be used to protect yourself and others.
+And they should only be used if there is a serious risk of harm.

 Restrictive interventions might include:

-- physically holding you to stop you hurting yourself or someone else (sometimes called restraint)
+- Physically holding you to stop you hurting yourself or someone else

-- giving you medication to calm you down quickly (sometimes called rapid tranquilisation)
+- Giving you medication to calm you down quickly

-- taking you away from situations which are upsetting you (sometimes called isolation or seclusion)
+- Taking you away from situations which are upsetting you

-- removing you from other young people on the ward for a long time (sometimes called segregation).
+- Removing you from other young people on the ward for a long time (which you might hear called ‘seclusion’)

-- they must also only be for the shortest time possible
+- They must only be for the shortest time possible

-This is the local government for an area.
-It provides services for the people who live or are staying in the area.
-These include health services, social services, schools, transport and housing.
+This is the local government for where you live.
+They provide services such as health services, social services, schools, transport and housing.

-Each local government can decide how services are run.
+Each local government decides how services are run.
 This means that some services in different areas may have different rules.

 Visit our full treatment and support glossaryAdvocate

-Even if you don’t have a right to an advocate, there are other types of advocacy that can support you to get your voice heard.
+Even if you don’t have a right to an advocate, there are other types of advocacy that can help you get your voice heard.

 See our page on advocacy for more information.